shanegibney/IntegerSequence/README.md

 Run the for loop for 700 iterations and you will see that something odd happens in the graph after 638 iterations.

-For Amazing Graphs a [Youtube](https://youtu.be/pAMgUB51XZA) Numberphile video
+From Amazing Graphs a [Youtube](https://youtu.be/pAMgUB51XZA) Numberphile video

 Using Java 11